-Figure 2.6 interpolated-data time series
+Figure 2.6.
+Interpolated-data time series

 Smoothing the interpolated data time series

 A weighted-least-square smooth algorithm is applied to the interpolated time series.
 The algorithm is developed based on Daniel L. Swets (2001).
-It smooths the time series.
-Figure 2.7 shows the smoothed time series.
-For example, the 31th point of the line is increased much.
+Figure 2.7 shows the smoothed time series, the 31th point of the line is increased.